BA in Psychology, Philosophy & Linguistics

 The Oxford Philosophy Faculty is the largest philosophy department in the United Kingdom, and one of the largest in the world.
 Many faculty members have a worldwide reputation, and the library and other facilities are acknowledged as among the best in the country.
 Philosophy at Oxford has active interests in the philosophy of mind and the philosophy of science, and has very close links with working in neuroscience and psychology.

 The Faculty of Linguistics, Philology & Phonetics is the newest faculty in Oxford; it brings together internationally-renowned scholars working in theoretical and descriptive linguistics (especially syntax, historical and phonology), experimental phonetics, psycholinguistics, linguistics of romance languages, historical linguistics and comparative philology.
-Unlike other subjects in humanities, it includes two scientific research laboratories:
+Unlike other subjects in humanities, it includes the two scientific research laboratories; The Language & Brain Laboratory and The Phonetics Laboratory.

 If you have any further questions, please do email email@example.com.